 We acknowledge all contributions, institutions and experts who shared information and data, expressed views, comments and recommendations during the consultation process, and supported the authors' team in the accomplishment of this mission.

-Comments, recommendations and additional information can be sent to Eduarda Castel-Branco and Maria Rosenstock (info@etf.europa.eu) and Zalan Tamas Jakab (zalan.tamas.jakab@ppmi.lt).
+Comments, recommendations and additional information can be sent to Eduarda Castel-Branco (ecb@etf.europa.eu).